Menu

 Good to know

 After completing the prerequisites, the admin pricing management page will have initialized data.
-You can view the list on the /dashboard/prices page, and also see the pricing card display effects on the landing page.
+You can view the list on the /dashboard/prices page, and also see the pricing plan display effects on the landing page.

 list